Tear gas effects can be reduced by moving to fresh air, removing contaminated clothing, and flushing eyes and skin with clean water or saline.

 Avoid Vinegar and Alcohol

-Acetic acid (vinegar) or alcohol-based products should never be used on tear gas exposure sites.
-These substances can exacerbate burning sensations due to their acidic or dehydrating properties and may increase chemical absorption into tissues.
+Acetic acid (vinegar) or alcohol-based products should not be used on tear gas exposure sites.
+These substances can exacerbate burning sensations due to their acidic or dehydrating properties and may irritate already inflamed skin, eyes, or mucous membranes.

 Protective Measures During Exposure